AM I ELIGIBLE FOR FINANCIAL AID?

 In order to qualify for financial aid, you need to be a degree-seeking student in one of our:

-The following certificate programs are eligible for financial aid for fall 2017.
+The following certificate programs are eligible for financial aid:

 Computer Programming Specialist (CPS)